magomimmo/modern-cljs/doc/tutorial-17.md

 #### Step 1

-So, instead of directly associate to the `POST "/shopping` request the corresponding function implicitly defined by the `deftemplate` macro, we are going to associate to it a new function, which intermediates the call for rendering HTML page by first getting the result from the `validate-shopping-form` validation function.
+So, instead of directly associate the `POST "/shopping` request with the corresponding function implicitly defined by the `deftemplate` macro, we are going to associate it with a new function, which intermediates the call for rendering HTML page by first getting the result from the `validate-shopping-form` validation function.

 Open the `shopping.clj` source file from the